NxtOne exists because understanding software shouldn’t require tribal knowledge, hours of log diving, or a team of senior engineers in a war room.

 The insight was that existing tools capture either too little information (like snapshot debuggers that show a single frame) or too much noise (like assembly-level recorders that drown you in data).
 Neither approach gives you what you actually need: a clear, queryable understanding of how your system behaves.

 We’re not building another monitoring tool.
-We’re building operational intelligence — a new category of software that gives every team member deep system understanding, regardless of tenure or expertise.
+We’re building operational intelligence— a new category of software that gives every team member deep system understanding, regardless of tenure or expertise.

 “The best debugging tool isn’t one that shows you more data.
-It’s one that understands your system well enough to tell you what went wrong — and why.”— Obeida, Founder & CTO, NxtOne
+It’s one that understands your system well enough to tell you what went wrong — and why.”— Founder & CTO, NxtOne

 Modern systems are distributed, event-driven, and polyglot.
 But our debugging tools still think in terms of single processes, static traces, and flat log files.